snabeljoel/joule.no0b.SortInstruments/README.md

 - Bubble sorting is suboptimal since it might push heavy instruments thru many swaps (no "weight" optimization)

 Solution:
 - Optimize the swapping sequence by minimizing the amount of weight swapped.
+This can be done by always pushing forward a weightless instrument.
 - Swap the lightest instrument to an empty slot
 - Swap the empty instrument with correct instrument
 - When the lightest instrument is the correct, swap it in and start a new swap cycle.